by Jeffrey R. Charles.

 The next morning, Roberto drove me to the Cochabamba airport.
 Getting checked in and onto the plane was harried but everything worked out.
 The trip back included a plane change in Santa Cruz.

 In Santa Cruz, I left my Lloyd Aero Boliviano flight to connect with an American Airlines flight to Miami.
 I arrived and went through immigration, where they were quite thorough in their inspection of both my baggage and my person.
-Some other passengers were frisked and even strip searched due to terrorist threats.
+Some other passengers were frisked and even strip searched due to recent terrorist threats.
 The authorities were apologetic and the searches were performed in booths, but a strip search is still just that.
-Even so, the prospect of a strip search would be a lot easier to handle than being spread all over the ground like so much peanut butter like would happen if a plane were to be blown up.
+Even so, the prospect of a strip search would be a lot easier to handle than being spread all over the ground like so much peanut butter, as would happen if a plane were to be blown up.

 By now, my insides were requiring that I visit the rest room for an extended time every few minutes.
 I now had dysentery in addition to the problems related to the demands that had previously been placed on me.
 As fate would have it, I was on such a visit when the airline made an early boarding call for my flight.
-Problem was, I could not hear the boarding call (which was earlier than scheduled) because it was not made over the intercom, so unknown to me, the plane boarded while I was in the rest room.
+Problem was, I could not hear the boarding call (which was earlier than scheduled) because it was not made over the intercom.
+So, unknown to me, the plane boarded while I was in the rest room.

-The view from my room was fabulous, but the first thing on my mind was sleep, so I crashed.
+The view from my high hotel room was fabulous, but the first thing on my mind was sleep, so I crashed.
 When I awoke several hours later, and it was night time.
 I could see the constellation Orion rising over the city.
 Obviously, its orientation was much different than from the U.S. I took a hot shower, looked out my window a while, then went back to bed.
 When I woke up the next time, it was to a requested wake up call, and it was time to go to the Santa Cruz airport - again.

 On the way to Miami, I became very acquainted with the smallest room on the airplane.
 Unfortunately, it seemed that every time I used it, we would encounter turbulence and the fasten seat belt sign would come on.
 Ride 'em cowboy!
 Once at the Miami airport, I looked for my checked bags and was informed that they had already been flown to LA.
 That was fine with me.

 The leg from Miami to Los Angeles was on a DC 10.
 I discovered that the overhead baggage compartments in these aircraft are not well suited for heavy articles when I tried to put the case holding my telescope in one.
 When a flight attendant and I finally succeeded in getting the telescope in the compartment, almost everyone in the back section of the aircraft applauded!
-When removing it at the end of the flight, I experimented to figure out how to position it in the compartment so it would fit without any trouble.)
+(When removing the case at the end of the flight, I experimented to figure out how to position it so it would fit without any trouble.)

 I was so overwhelmed with relief when I got off the plane that I was ready to kiss the ground.
 Vidal, pastor of the Pasadena Llamada Final church, and his son Johann met me at the airport and helped me get my checked bags and gave me a lift back home.
-Home at last.
+Home at last!